Lil-Noe/amy-compiler-lsp/report/report.md

 Regarding the Go-To-Definition, the conceptual idea is to receive the position and the file in which the user had clicked from the client side.
 Then to process it using the pipeline, going through the program by comparing positions to find the identifier.
 When it's done, we go through the program once more to compare identifiers and find its definition.
 And finally we need pass the file and position of this definition to the client.

+Finally, the code highlighting required the creation of a VSCode extension.
+This is quite straightforward, as the VSCode documentation provides a lot of information on how to create an extension.
+The idea is to use the TextMate grammar to highlight the code, which is a common way to do it in VSCode.

 ### Implementation details

 Concerning the formatter, we stumbled upon a few hard parts.
 The first one was simply keeping track of which file each module corresponded to.
 Indeed, the lexer removes the concept of files, and simply arranges appends all the modules of all files.

-To fix this, each time we tokenize a new file, we add a newly added `FileToken(fname)` token at the very beginning, only when formatting.
-Thanks to this small trick, we can still run the full pipeline as exptected, and keep track of the files when formatting.
+To fix this, instead of running the lexer on all files as in the usual pipeline, we extracted the lexing process and used to run to tokenize each file, one by one.
+Thanks to this small trick, we can still run the full pipeline as exptected when compiling, and keep track of the files when formatting.

 Then, it came down to the printing.
 We use a `StringBuilder` to easily append to the already existing string.
 Since we simply used a `match` expression to switch over the tokens, we couldn't use the already existing tools provided by Scallion and Sylex in this step.

+It crossed our mind to use the Scallion library at this step, as it's very close what we want.
+However, due to the comments and the rigidity of the library, we found it easier to mimick the behaviour of Scallion's Parsers, in an homemade function.

 One issue that we faced at this step was the different formatting we had to make for the same tokens, depending on the context.
 For example, when faced with an identifier, it could make sense to skip a line after it, or skip a line before it, or to not skip a line at all.